-- Leading the effective operation and governance of the Board. - Ensuring decision-making has long-term focus, and SSE's approach to sustainability, including climate change, is addressed through strategic, operational and risk considerations. - · Setting agendas to support balanced decision-making. - Demonstrating objective judgement and applying sufficient challenge to proposals. - Ensuring effective Board relations and a culture that supports constructive debate. - Engaging with major shareholders and key stakeholders to ensure the Board understands and considers their views. - Overseeing the annual Board evaluation and identifying required actions. - Setting the cultural tone and leading initiatives to assess culture.
+- · Leading the effective operation and governance of the Board. - Ensuring decision-making has long-term focus, and SSE's approach to sustainability, including climate change, is addressed through strategic, operational and risk considerations. - Demonstrating objective judgement and applying sufficient challenge to proposals. - constructive debate - Engaging with major shareholders and key stakeholders to ensure the Board understands and considers their views. - Overseeing the annual Board evaluation and identifying required actions. - Setting the cultural tone and leading initiatives to assess culture.

-Senior Independent Director1
+Senior Independent Director

-- Providing a sounding board for the Chair. - Leading the Chair's performance evaluation. - Serving as an intermediary to other Directors when necessary. - Being available to all stakeholders if they have concerns requiring resolution.
+- Providing a sounding board for the Chair. - · Leading the Chair's performance evaluation. - · Serving as an intermediary to other Directors when necessary. - Being available to all stakeholders if they have concerns requiring resolution.